free log

 14. Ask the reader a simple question early on they’ll say ‘yes’ to.
 This will precondition them to be more likely to agree with you and say ‘yes’ to your offer later on.

 15. Sales writing is often compared to a conversation with a pal in a bar.
 So it should be conversational and sound similar to how you’d speak.
-Read it aloud to hear whether it flows smoothly.
+Read your copy aloud to hear whether it flows smoothly.

-Another tip I’d add is to keep a swipe file of the best sales writing you find.
-Study it, highlight key phrases and copy it out by hand to gain an understanding of how to write punchy copywriting that generates sales.
+Another addition to my punchy copywriting tips is to keep a swipe file of the best sales writing you find.
+Study it, highlight key phrases and copy it out by hand to gain an understanding of how my punchy copywriting tips can help generates sales.

 http://www.postcardsmart.com/copywriting/